 I love how orzo pasta fits right on your fork with whatever else may be in the salad – you always get a little bit of everything in one bite.
 However, if orzo isn’t your favorite or you don’t have it stocked in your pantry, you can always substitute with any pasta shape you’re smitten with.
 It’s definitely an area of this spring orzo salad recipe where there is some flexibility.

-I led up to this recipe with a guide on how to toast pine nuts, as well as the dressing recipe I used in this recipe, a bright and tangy lemon basil vinaigrette dressing.
+I have a guide on how to toast pine nuts, as well as the dressing recipe I use in this recipe, a bright and tangy lemon basil vinaigrette dressing.
 It all comes together perfectly and I cannot wait to make this all spring and summer long!

 - Buy artichokes that are packed in water – try to avoid the kind packed in oil or brine.

 - Add pine nuts immediately prior to serving.
 This salad is best served immediately or within a few hour.
 It tastes great leftover, but the pine nuts do get a bit soggy and the arugula will wilt.
 Doesn’t stop me from eating the leftovers for a couple days, but you should be aware of it.